MalasadaTech/masq-monitor/README.md

   - `frequency`: Suggested frequency for running this query (e.g., "daily", "weekly").
   - `priority`: Indicates importance of the query (e.g., "high", "medium", "low").
   - `tags`: List of keywords to categorize the query.

+### Query Group Configuration

+Query groups allow you to organize related queries and generate combined reports.
+A query group is defined with the following options:

+- `type`: Must be set to "query_group" to identify this entry as a query group rather than a regular query.
+- `queries`: An array of query names (or other query groups) that belong to this group.
+- `description`: Description of the query group's purpose.
+- `description_tlp_level`: TLP classification for the description.
+- `default_tlp_level`: Default TLP classification for the group report.
+- `titles`: Array of titles with TLP classifications, similar to regular queries.
+- `notes`, `references`, `frequency`, `priority`, `tags`: Same metadata fields as regular queries.
+- `last_run`: Timestamp of when the group was last executed.

+Query groups can be nested, allowing for a hierarchical organization of your monitoring activities.
+For example:
+- A "banking-group" query group might contain:
+  - The "usaa-monitoring" query group (which itself contains individual queries)
+  - The "chase-domain" query

 ### Query Examples